iotaledger/introduction-docs/docs/firefly/verify_download.md

 ### Verify the Code Signature

-1. Download the .asc and .gpg files in the Assets section of the [release notes](https://github.com/iotaledger/firefly/releases).
+1. Download the .asc file in the Assets section of the [release notes](https://github.com/iotaledger/firefly/releases).

 2. Import the Firefly GPG key from keyserver.ubuntu.com.